Ștefan Foriș: Resisting the resistance

 The PCR was thus successfully neutralized by Antonescu ahead of the German–Romanian attack on the Soviet Union, which took place in June 1941.
 "Zidaru" claimed that, just weeks ahead of the invasion, Foriș still vouched for the German–Soviet entente.
 The course of events pushed him to adopt a reserve plan.
 According to a hostile report by PCR activist Ștefan Pavel, Foriș now suggested that communists should still not resist recruitment into the Romanian Army: "he'd tell everyone: go into the army and, once there, defect to the Soviet side; as if the Soviets would be waiting for us with open arms!"
 From November 1941, Nicolae Petrea, Mihai Levente and Ion Vincze were tasked by the PCR with hampering the war effort in Transnistria, where they sold or donated food parcels stolen from the National Institute of Statistics.

-Interested in organizing more serious resistance, "Zidaru" took initiative in publishing his own manifesto, addressed to his subordinates in Ilfov County.
+Interested in organizing a more committed and armed resistance, "Zidaru" took initiative in publishing his own manifesto, addressed to his subordinates in Ilfov County.
 Foriș criticized the text for its reference to Bessarabians as "our Romanian brethren", rather than as "Moldovans", but also for the claim that Romania and Finland were witting accomplices in Germany's actions.
 In private conversations, Foriș depicted "Zidaru" as a fascist.
 This dispute inaugurated another period of tensions and "factionalism", with Petre Gheorghe emerging as a powerful rival by December 1941.
 Foriș reacted by sending Constantin Pîrvulescu to dismiss Ilfov's entire PCR executive committee, which refused to abide by that order until January 1942, when Foriș protege Petrea managed to replace "Zidaru".

 During those months, the communist prisoners, mostly held at Caransebeș, awaited more directives from the general secretary.
 Finally, in October 1941, Gheorghiu-Dej wrote Foriș on their behalf, expressing his willingness to follow central commands.
 In the meantime, Foriș had ordered Chișinevschi and Georgescu to be investigated by a special party commission.
 Both were immediately cleared, but Foriș remained unconvinced.
 He procrastinated until April 1942, when he finally wrote to Caransebeș that he considered the two comrades to have been compromised; Georgescu defended himself by spreading rumors that Foriș himself was a traitor.
 As a member of the Caransebeș in-crowd, Apostol credited these rumors to his death: